CIMIL/MUSEPA/README.md

 }
 ```

-Once this request is received, cMinor creates a new subscription resource that is reachable at `coap://localhost/{payload_hash}`.
+Once this request is received, MUSEPA creates a new subscription resource that is reachable at `coap://localhost/{payload_hash}`.
 Such hash will be returned back to the client within the payload.
 So, if the payload is `SELECT * WHERE {?a ?b ?c}`, the created resource will be located at `coap://localhost/11354c8e688bcd6f6da34c6293be8cac`.
 In this way, if two clients issue an identical subscription, they just end up in being addressed to observe the same resource.

 ##### _4.3.1 Observe the resource_